lindahnyambura/protest_safety_planner/frontend/README.md

   # SafeNav App

-  This is a code bundle for SafeNav App Design.
+  This is a code bundle for SafeNav App.

   ## Running the code